Chapter 2- Motion in one dimension (ICSE Class 9)

 Acceleration = Change in Velocity ÷ Time

-A scooter increases speed from 10 m/s to 20 m/s in 5 s.
+Example: A scooter increases speed from 10 m/s to 20 m/s in 5 s.

 Acceleration = Getting faster

-11. Retardation (Deceleration)
+11. Retardation

-Retardation means decrease in velocity every second.
+Retardation or deceleration means decrease in velocity with time.

-A train slows down while approaching a station.
+Example: A train slows down while approaching a station.

 Acceleration = Speeding up